scala/scala/CONTRIBUTING.md

 #### Bug Fix

-Prefix your commit title with "SI-NNNN", where https://issues.scala-lang.org/browse/SI-NNNN tracks the bug you're fixing.
-We also recommend naming your branch after the JIRA ticket number.
+At the end of the commit message, include "Fixes scala/bug#NNNN", where https://github.com/scala/bug/issues/NNNN tracks the bug you're fixing.
+We also recommend naming your branch after the ticket number.

-Please make sure the JIRA ticket's fix version corresponds to the upcoming milestone for the branch your PR targets.
+Please make sure the ticket's milestone corresponds to the upcoming milestone for the branch your PR targets.
 The CI automation will automatically assign the milestone after you open the PR.

 #### Enhancement or New Feature